Azadî

-The Azadî (Freedom), officially Civata Azadiya Kurd (Society for Kurdish Freedom), later Civata Xweseriya Kurd (Kurdish: Society for Kurdish Independence) was a Kurdish secret organization.
+The Azadî (lit.
+'Freedom'), officially Civata Azadiya Kurd (Society for Kurdish Freedom), later Civata Xweseriya Kurd (Kurdish: Society for Kurdish Independence) was a Kurdish secret organization.
 According to Kurds who reported to British intelligence officers, Azadî was established in Erzurum in 1921 by Halid Beg Cibran.
 The aim of Azadî was to deliver the Kurds a life in freedom in a developed environment.

 History

 Several reasons were put forward for its establishment, such as: